5.3. Set up a group¶

 Publicly viewable group: Choose this option if anybody shall have access to this group.
 You only see this setting if the site administrator allowed you to have it.
 Anybody online can see the group homepage and the discussion forum(s).
 Depending on the membership visibility, they may also see group members.
 Only members of the groups can see the group’s pages, unless they have been made public, and the files area.

 Start date: As group administrator you can decide when regular group members shall be able to create and edit content, forum discussions, pages and collections in the group.
-Untick the check box Not specified to enter a date and time from when editing is allowed.
+Tick the checkbox Set date to enter a date and time from when editing is allowed.
 Group administrators can always edit content in a group.

 End date: You can allow the editing of group content for regular members up to a certain time.
 After that they will only be able to view forum discussions, pages, collections and files, but not edit them.
-Untick the check box Not specified to enter a date and time until when editing is allowed.
+Tick the checkbox Set date to enter a date and time until when editing is allowed.
 Group administrators can always edit content in a group.

 Group category: Choose a category if you want to associate your group to one, allowing you to filter groups on the My groups and Find groups page more easily.
 This setting is only available if the site administrator turned it on.